-\\Only rectangular coordinates are considered.
-The text is a bit skimpy in the variety of examples and contexts in which separation of variables is used, especially with regard to Laplace's equation.
-It should be augmented somewhat.
+\\Only rectangular coordinates are required.
+The Kreyszig is a bit skimpy in the variety of examples and contexts in which separation of variables is used, especially with regard to Laplace's equation.
+It should be considerably augmented with examples from other texts.